nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-05-15-linked-in-codeplex-developers-group/index.md

 resourceType: blog
 slug: linked-in-codeplex-developers-group
 aliases:
   - /blog/linked-in-codeplex-developers-group
 categories:
   - me
-coverImage: nakedalm-logo-128-link-3-3.png
+preview: nakedalm-logo-128-link-3-3.png
 ---

 If you are a developer on Codeplex then there are now two Codeplex LinkedIn groups for you to join.